- Roam narrow alleyways in bustling Kathmandu and discover Durbar Square

 After breakfast in Phakding, you'll start a steady and steep incline towards Namche.
 This is a challenging day as you'll start to feel the altitude.
 The route also consists of a number of high suspension bridges over the Dudh Kosi River that you need to cross.

-Just beyond the village of Monjo is the entrance to the Sagarmatha National Park, which was set-up in order to protect and preserve the fragile mountain environment (your guide will cover your permit fees here).
+Just beyond the village of Monjo is the entrance to the Sagarmatha National Park, which was set up in order to protect and preserve the fragile mountain environment.
 The trail gets steeper along the way, and if the weather is clear, you will get the first glimpses of Mount Everest.

 When you arrive at Namche, settle into your accommodations and explore the town.
 Namche is a great place to stock up on supplies as there are numerous small shops selling snacks and trekking gear, as well as restaurants and bars.
 If here on a weekend, check out the Saturday market—a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.